fdb/slarg-website/events/2022-10-15-circuits-and-nerves.md

 *M﻿ona Hedayati is an artist and a PhD researcher between St. Lucas Antwerpen (ARIA) and Concordia University, Canada with a background in issue-based, technologically mediated art.*

-*Image: me wearing a wearable device around my wrist.*  *© Mona Hedayati.*
+*Image: Me wearing a wearable device around my wrist.*  *© Mona Hedayati.*